Chattanooga FLSA Lawyer

 Are Salaried Employees Exempt?

 Even though many salaried employees are considered exempt, some salaried employees are still eligible for overtime.
-The FLSA determine overtime eligibility based on job duties and other pay-related factors.
+The FLSA determines overtime eligibility based on job duties and other pay-related factors.

 Legal Claims for Overtime Pay